lf-edge/eve/docs/MEMORY-SETTINGS.md

 a case when several processes are consuming a lot of memory, while none of them is consuming too much to reach the memory limit.
 In this case step-by-step debugging is required to find the solution to the problem.

+## Where to find the OOM messages

+The OOM messages can be found in the dmesg logs.
+They are also exposed via the syslog subsystem, so they are aggregated in the controller logs.